Prime Minister Muhammad Shehbaz Sharif Pins Hope On Civil Servants To Steer Country Out Of Current Challenges - UrduPoint

 "Let's move to transform Pakistan into Quaid's and strive to turn it stronger.
 The people will remember you for your yeoman's service," he said.

-The ceremony was attended by Governor Punjab Balighur Rehman,a retired judge, officers and a number of families.
+The ceremony was attended by Governor Punjab Balighur Rehman, retired judge, officers and a number of families.

 The prime minister said that sustainable development goals (SDGs) could be achieved if their bus could have moved at a fast pace and on the right track and they could not have sought foreign loans.